15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-The Manzanares el Real Castle, also known as the Castle of Los Mendoza, is a Gothic-style palace fortress built in the 15th century in Manzanares el Real.
+Manzanares el Real Castle, also known as the Castle of Los Mendoza, is a beautiful 15th-century Gothic-style fortress located about 45 minutes from Madrid.

 5. Royal Palace of Olite – Navarre